sriram010689/geox-young-academy/day-1.md

 - You would like to cooperate on digital projects.
 - Therefore, you would also like to use a common language: Python.

-To make it obvious what can be completed by lunch of day 1 and to allow you to do that before, you can view the [TODO Section][todo].
+To make it obvious what can be completed at the end of day 1 and to allow you to do that before, you can view the [TODO Section][todo].

 Tools